-14.1 The Write offs and Virements are shown in this report for members to approve.
-The Council overspend continues to reduce and the council remains positive that it will be able to take appropriate action to ensure that this position is mitigated in full or in part by the end of the financial year.
+14.1 The Council overspend continues to reduce and the Council remains positive that it will be able to take appropriate action to ensure that this position is mitigated in full or in part by the end of the financial year.
 The summary of the six Gold projects as at September 2014 indicates that the overall status of five have been assessed as Amber and one as Red.
 None have been assessed as 'Green'.